Chrotesque/ci-portfolio-project-1/README.md

 <br>

 # Statistics ([^](#table-of-contents))
-Before using [Wakatime](#technologies-used) I've manually tracked the time using the time tracking feature on [Clickup](#technologies-used), on which I reached 33h 11m.
-According to [Wakatime](#technologies-used) I've spent 51h 20m on this project.
-In total that would mean **83h 31m** in total in regards to the coding.
+Before using [Wakatime](#technologies-used-) I've manually tracked the time using the time tracking feature on [Clickup](#technologies-used-), on which I reached 33h 11m.
+According to [Wakatime](#technologies-used-) I've spent 53h 51m on this project.
+In total that would mean **87h 2m** in total in regards to the coding.
-This does not include image conversions, resizing and research obviously.
+This does not include image conversions, resizing and research.

 <br>